A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Applications to modelling temporal variations in biological systems

 Concerning the use of multiple temporal scales for processing neural signals, Goldman (\citeyear{Gol09-Neur}) shows how neural responses can be maintained by a purely feedforward mechanism, which thus implements a temporal memory.
 In his model, a set of first-order integrators with equal time constants is used.
 By instead using different time constants of the first-order integrators, as used for the implementation of the time-causal limit kernel, we can get a more compact model for the memory buffers, requiring less wetware or computational modules, with the additional benefit that the time constants obey a self-similar logarithmic distribution.

 Tsao {\em et al.\/} (\citeyear{TsaSugLuWanKniMosMos18-Nature}) show how temporal information in the lateral entorhinal cortex is robustly encoded over a wide range of temporal scales, from time scales of seconds to hours, where specifically the brain handles multiple scales in parallel, consistent with the underlying construction of a multi-scale representation over the temporal domain, and specifically using a multi-scale temporal representation as a temporal memory.
-In a further study of the primate entorhinal cortex, Bright {\em et al.\/} (\citeyear{BriMeiCruTigBufHow20-PNAS}) conclude that the that this area uses spectrum of time constants to construct a temporal record of the past in support of episodic memory.
+In a further study of the primate entorhinal cortex, Bright {\em et al.\/} (\citeyear{BriMeiCruTigBufHow20-PNAS}) experimentally model time cells in this brain area as single truncated exponentials, in line with theoretical model in Equation~(\ref{eq-temp-channel-single-exp-fcn}), although also complemented with a Gaussian smoothing step that leads to the ex-Gaussian model, and conclude that the time cells in the entorhinal cortex use a spectrum of time constants to construct a temporal record of the past in support of episodic memory.
 In a study of cerebellar unipolar brush cells, Guo {\em et al.\/} (\citeyear{GuoHusMacReg21-Nature}) show that the population of neurons generates a continuum of multi-scale temporal representations, with essentially a logarithmic distribution of the temporal scale levels, consistent with the distribution of temporal scale levels used for the temporal scale-space representation and its associated temporal memory model based on the time-causal limit kernel.

-In their computational model, of temporal memory, Howard and Hasselmo (\citeyear{HowHas20-arXiv}) propose that time cells in the hippocampus can be understood as a compressed estimate of events as a function of the past and that temporal context cells in the entorhinal cortex can be understood as the (real-valued) Laplace transform of that function, respectively, where the Laplace transform in turn arises from the integration with truncated exponential kernels with different time constants, as are used as the unique primitive time-causal temporal smoothing kernel that are guaranteed to not increase the number of local extrema or zero-crossings in the signal.
+In their computational model, of temporal memory, Howard and Hasselmo (\citeyear{HowHas20-arXiv}) propose that time cells in the hippocampus can be understood as a compressed estimate of events as a function of the past, and that temporal context cells in the entorhinal cortex can be understood as the (real-valued) Laplace transform of that function, respectively, where the Laplace transform in turn arises from the integration with truncated exponential kernels with different time constants, as are used as the unique primitive time-causal temporal smoothing kernel that are guaranteed to not increase the number of local extrema or zero-crossings in the signal.
 Howard (\citeyear{How21-HandBookHumMem}) gives a more general overview of mechanisms for temporal memory, including the use of multiple first-order temporal integrators as arising from this theory.

 In an fMRI study of memory recall in human subjects over large variations in the time elapsed after the event, Monsa {\em et al.\/} (\citeyear{MonPeeArz20-JCognNeuroSci}) conclude that scale-selective activity characterizes autobiographical memory processing and may provide a basis for understanding how the human brain processes and integrates experiences across temporal scales in a hierarchical manner.